Guest257351/Virus-Gen-Code/README.md

 DELETING ANY OF THESE CONNECTIONS IS AN INSTANT WHITELIST REMOVAL

-alerting an infected user that their devices is in person, whether it be in person or through message using the backdoor, your whitelist will be removed
+alerting an infected user that their devices is infected, whether it be in person or through message using the backdoor, your whitelist will be removed

 I may terminate your whitelist for any reason I want whether it be on this list or not.